jan-cieslik/cancer_informatics/docs/using_R/breast cancer.md

 # Using R: Breast Cancer

 ## Introduction

-Breast cancer is a cancer entity that develops in breast cells.
+Breast cancer is a malignant condition originating from the proliferation of abnormal breast cells.
-It is the second most common cancer in women worldwide, and it is also possible in men.
+It ranks as the second most prevalent cancer among women on a global scale, and it can also affect men.
-In recent years, the use of computational methods and tools for cancer informatics has increased significantly.
+In recent times, there has been a notable surge in the utilization of computational methodologies and tools within the field of cancer research.
-R, a programming language for statistical computing and graphics, is a popular choice for cancer informatics due to its powerful data manipulation and visualization capabilities.
+Among these, the programming language R has gained substantial prominence due to its robust capacities for statistical computing and graphical representation.
-Here are some ways R can be used in breast cancer informatics:
+Below are several applications highlighting the utility of R in the realm of breast cancer informatics:

-**1. Data Preprocessing:** R can be used for data preprocessing, which is an essential step in cancer informatics.
+**1. Data Preprocessing:** R serves as a valuable tool for conducting data preprocessing, a fundamental phase within the realm of cancer informatics.
-This step involves cleaning, transforming, and organizing data before analysis.
+This critical step encompasses the cleansing, transformation, and organization of data prior to analysis.
-In R, packages like [**tidyverse**](https://cran.r-project.org/web/packages/tidyverse/index.html) can be used for data cleaning and transformation, while [**dplyr**](https://cran.r-project.org/web/packages/dplyr/index.html) can be used for data manipulation.
+In R, packages from the [**tidyverse**](https://cran.r-project.org/web/packages/tidyverse/index.html) can be used for data cleaning, transformation and manipulation.

 **2. Survival Analysis:** Survival analysis is a statistical method used to analyse the time it takes for an event to occur, such as death or disease progression.
 R has several packages that can be used for survival analysis in breast cancer, including [**survival**](https://cran.r-project.org/web/packages/survival/index.html) or [**survminer**](https://cran.r-project.org/web/packages/survminer/index.html).